More

 • Remote administration to remotely modify configurations on network servers, including Virtual Private Server (VPS) management.

-RDP Security Concerns and Challenges
+Security Concerns and Challenges of Remote Desktop Protocol

 While offering its own features and innate advantages, RDP comes with its own security concerns and pitfalls that organizations must avoid.
 Some of the major RDP security concerns are:

-Brute Force Attacks
+1. Brute Force Attacks

 One significant security concern linked to Remote Desktop Protocol (RDP) is the potential threat of brute force attacks.
 In such attacks, automated tools systematically test different combinations of usernames and passwords until the correct one is discovered, granting unauthorized access to the system.
 To minimize this risk, it is crucial to employ robust and intricate passwords, introduce two-factor authentication, and restrict the permissible number of login attempts.

-Man-in-the-Middle Attacks
+2. Man-in-the-Middle Attacks

-Another security risk associated with RDP is man-in-the-middle attacks.
+Another security risk associated with Remote Desktop Protocol is man-in-the-middle attacks.
 In such scenarios, an adversary can intercept and modify the communication between the client and the server, potentially leading to the compromise of sensitive information, unauthorized access to credentials, or even complete control over the system.
 To mitigate the risk of man-in-the-middle attacks, it is crucial to implement encryption during the RDP connection process.
 This can be accomplished by either utilizing a virtual private network (VPN) or enabling SSL encryption directly on the RDP server.

-Unpatched Vulnerabilities
+3. Unpatched Vulnerabilities

 It is crucial to restrict access to the RDP server to a designated number of users and actively monitor all RDP connections for any signs of suspicious activity.
 Employing security information and event management (SIEM) tools is an effective method to identify and receive alerts regarding unusual login attempts or any questionable behavior on the RDP server.

-Unified Endpoint Management: An RDP Alternative
+Unified Endpoint Management: An Alternative For RDP

 All the RDP security concerns mentioned above can be easily mitigated when organizations deploy UEM software.
 Passcode policies, identity and access management, and automated patch management are some of the native Scalefusion UEM features that overcome the challenges RDP poses.
 Most importantly, remote access, support, and troubleshooting using UEM extends beyond just desktops, covering endpoints like smartphones, tablets, digital signage, kiosks, and a lot more.